Manasvi-odd-human/Team-Ready/README.md

 # Team-Ready
-An autonomous, free and open source AI employee
+An autonomous, free and open source AI employee built with -
+1. Crew AI
+2. Svelte for front end UI
+3. Python for backend

+Concept GUI-